buluthaninan/Team-Web-Page/README.md

 # Team-WebPage
-Simple Web Page For Volleyball Team
+Simple Web Page For Volleyball Team<br>
+This web page is for University Web Lecture.

 Technologies Used:<br>
 HTML<br>